pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next/Next Drupal/your-first-customization.md

 }
 ```

-Notice the only real difference for this page - besides the fact we are fetching recipes instead of articles - is the use of `getStaticProps` instead of `getServerSideProps`.
+Notice the only real difference for this page–besides the fact we are fetching recipes instead of articles–is the use of `getStaticProps` instead of `getServerSideProps`.

 ## Next Steps